A Vulnerability in Google Chrome Could Allow for Arbitrary Code Execution – PATCH: NOW

 TECHNICAL SUMMARY:

-Multiple vulnerabilities have been discovered in SoincWall products, the most severe of which could allow for authentication bypass.
-Details of the vulnerabilities are as follows:
+A vulnerability has been discovered in Google Chrome, which could allow for arbitrary code execution.
+Details of the vulnerability are as follows:

 Tactic: Initial Access (TA0001):

-Successful exploitation of these vulnerabilities could allow an attacker to bypass authentication in the context of the system.
-Depending on the privileges associated with the system, an attacker could then install programs; view, change, or delete data.
+Successful exploitation of this vulnerability could allow for arbitrary code execution in the context of the logged-on user.
+Depending on the privileges associated with the user, an attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.
+Users whose accounts are configured to have fewer user rights on the system could be less impacted than those who operate with administrative user rights.

 RECOMMENDATIONS: